 There’s also a good movie named Einstein and Eddington documenting the historic events.

 Solar eclipses are of great interest to scientists even today.
 The Sun’s atmosphere, the corona, is only visible from Earth naturally during a total solar eclipse.
 The temperatures in the corona cross the million degrees Celsius mark, compared to the much cooler 6,000 degrees on the Sun’s surface.
 People worldwide are trying to find out why.

 To that end, NASA funded several science experiments for the total solar eclipse on Aug 21, 2017 to better understand the corona and its structure.

 Orbiting the Sun

 The problem of why the corona is much hotter than the Sun’s surface is so fundamental that NASA launched the Parker Solar Probe spacecraft on a mission to go right into the corona and study it up close!
 Here is my article on this mission to touch the Sun!

-ESA is also set to launch the Solar Orbiter in 2020 on a similar mission.
-On the other hand, ISRO is launching Aditya-L1 in 2020 to conduct uninterrupted observations of the Sun and its corona from afar.
+ESA also launched the Solar Orbiter this year on a similar mission.
+On the other hand, ISRO is launching Aditya-L1 next year to conduct uninterrupted observations of the Sun and its corona from afar.
 It will be placed at the first Lagrangian point (L1) between the Sun and Earth, where the dynamic gravitational attraction between these two bodies roughly cancel out.